stashapp/StashServer/README.md

 # About

+**Stash is a rails app which organizes and serves your porn.**

+I built this as an alternative to "pornganizer".
+Pornganizer is great, and I recommend you check it out, it just didn't meet *my* needs.

+So what does stash do?

+* Acts as a server which provides a web interface to stream your porn
+  - Webm video previews
+  - VTT generation for scrubbing
+* Allows exporting your metadata into JSON

+That's it, pretty simple.
+Right now all metadata must be input manually, but in the future I hope to build a scraper to make input less tedious.

+## Notes

-This isn't too user friendly for right now...
+* This isn't too user friendly for right now...
 Will improve in the future.

-TODO

 # Dependencies

 * Ruby (Rails)
 * NGINX (For handling video streams)
-* FFMPEG
+* FFMPEG (Compiled with libvpx for mouse over previews)
+  - macOS: `brew install ffmpeg --with-libvpx --with-opus`
 * ImageMagick

 # Setup